Gay "honor killing" movie shakes Turkey up

 According to Article 17 of the health regulations of the Turkish Armed Forces, homosexuality is considered a "psychosexual deviance."

-"Turkey is going through a democratization process, and the army needs to enter this phase, too," said Binay.
+"Turkey is going through a democratisation process, and the army needs to enter this phase, too," said Binay.

 "We don't live in a dream world and we don't expect it to happen all of a sudden in such a deep-seated institution, but at least they could stop the humiliating practices against gay men."